sarthaksavvy/100DaysOfAWS/Day-051-100DaysOfAWS.md

-# Day 50 AWS Lambda - Event Source Mapping
+# Day 51 AWS Lambda - Env & X-Ray

-**Congrat, since you are here this means you have completed Day 49 and working on Day 50**
+**Congrat, since you are here this means you have completed Day 50 and working on Day 51**

 ## Hands on video
 <a href="https://youtu.be/JXnaCW_p2rM">